Yanlan-Mao-Lab/TissueOrigami/ToolBox/MeshGeneration/2DEllipse/src/readme.md

 - `width2` :
 - `outline`: Path to an outline file that traces out the boundary of the tissue.
 For more information see the "shape outline files" section.

-Following the `meshing_mode`, the following arguments are required:
+Following the `meshingMode`, the following arguments are required:
 - `ABHeight`: The combined height (length in the $z$-direction) of the actin and basal tissue layers.
 When ECM is present this is technically the combined height of the actin, ECM, and basal tissue layers.
-- `PrismSideLength`: The target side length for the (prism shaped) finite volume elements.
+- `prismSideLength`: The target side length for the (prism shaped) finite volume elements.
 - `nzLayers`: The number of tissue layers in the $z$-direction.

 One should specify the required variable `tissueType`: